griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # run the DESeq2 analysis on the "dds" object
 dds <- DESeq(dds)

-# view the DE results
+# view the first 5 lines of the DE results
 res <- results(dds)
+head(res, 5)

+# A nicer and more comprehensive viewer, only available if you're in RStudio
 View(res)
 ```